EnterpriseDB/repmgr/README.md

 integer) and `node_name` must be unique to each node.

 The `conninfo` string must point to repmgr's database *on this node*.
-The host must be a name that all the nodes in the cluster can resolve (not `localhost`!).
+The host must be an IP or a name that all the nodes in the cluster can resolve (not `localhost`!).
 All nodes must use the same username and database name, but other parameters, such as the port, can vary between nodes.

 Your `repmgr.conf` should not be stored inside the PostgreSQL data directory.
 We recommend `/etc/repmgr/repmgr.conf`, but you can place it